bsstahl/CognitiveInheritance/Posts/critical-questions-about-microservices.md

 * How will we identify errors that occur for users within production?
 * How will we prioritize changes to the system based on the results of these experiments?

-##### Competencies
+#### Questions about Competencies

-Development teams should have conversations around **Competencies** that are primarily focused around what systems, sub-systems, and components should be built, which should be installed off-the-shelf, and what libraries or infrastructure capabilities should be utilized.
+Development teams should have conversations around {PostLink:critical-cs-of-microservices-5of6-competencies|Competencies} that are primarily focused around what systems, sub-systems, and components should be built, which should be installed off-the-shelf, and what libraries or infrastructure capabilities should be utilized.
 These conversations should include answering questions like:

 * What are our core competencies?
 * How do we identify "build vs. buy" opportunities?